 Not to say it’s more demanding than a commercial website, but it certainly does have a lot more “must” features to live up to expectations.
 Also, most of the time, web designers are required to know a bit more about the related policies and laws which in some cases lay down the foundation of the entire website.

-So, let’s dive into the best guidelines for designing a government agency website.
+So, let’s dive into the best guidelines for a government agency website design.

 Based on the country, government websites can (or more precisely must) be bilingual or even more.
 Building fluid and intuitive bilingual government sites are required in countries like Canada, where they must adapt to the demands and evolution of multi-tiered menus both in English and French.